Jittawatpdsr/Jittawatpdsr/README.md

 ### Glad to see you here!
 I'm JP 🐻✨ , a third-year student studying Computer Science at Bangkok University
 <br>
-I'm starting to learn about " Data Analytic " and use the tools you have learned to take advantage of this career.
+and starting to learn about " Data Analytic " and use the tools you have learned to take advantage of this career.